Trail Projects, Plans & Studies

 For a larger view of the image above, CLICK HERE

 Latest Update: A preliminary plan and design has been completed for the project.
 The cost of the total project had increased due to increases in the cost of steel and required design changes.
 SRG has acquired the additional funding and will be going out to bid in the Fall of 2019.
-Construction will begin after the winter in 2020 when everything has thawed.
+Construction will begin the spring of 2020 once everything has thawed from the winter.
 The project is expected to take about 6 or 7 months and will hopefully be completed by Fall of 2020.